HenryKenlay/RottenBandits/README.md

 # RottenBandits
-An implementation of rotten bandits algorithms, recreating the results found in the paper [paper](https://arxiv.org/abs/1702.07274).
+An implementation of rotten bandits algorithms, recreating the results found in the [paper](https://arxiv.org/abs/1702.07274).